gcorso97/fleamaster/CONTRIBUTING.md

 let myArray = [1, 2, 3];

 /**
- * Since arrow functions are not supported by every browser or platform,
+ * Since arrow functions, let and const keywords are not supported by every browser or platform,
  * use them only within backend!
  */
 myArray.forEach(num => console.log(num));